Sugar is one of the worst things we can put in our body, yet we continue to consume loads of it without a second thought.

 - Fruit juice concentrate

-- And other words ending in “ose.”
+- And other words ending in “ose”

 9. Go Keto

-So, what’s keto eating all about?
+What’s keto eating all about?

 The ketogenic diet is a carb-limiting, moderate-protein, high-fat eating style.
-By shunning carbs and getting 70 to 80 percent of daily calories from healthy fats, this type of eating forces your body into ketosis.
-This is a metabolic state in which the body switches to burning fat cells as the main source of energy instead of glycogen.
+By shunning carbs and getting 70 to 80 percent of your daily calories from healthy fats, this type of eating forces your body into ketosis.
+This is a metabolic state in which the body switches to burning fat cells as its main source of energy instead of glycogen.

 For the full guide on the keto diet, check my post here.

 If making small changes to your diet doesn’t help you crack down on sugar, I recommend that you try the keto diet for a couple of weeks.
 Yes, it’s going to be something entirely new, but give it a try and see for yourself.